The Story of State Immunization Registries

 Implementation Guide

-Thirty-six of the sixty-four State Immunization Registries (some states have multiple IIS’) have WIR as their base code set.
-When I am participating in the VA/Cerner State Immunization Registry Work Group meetings with a State IIS, I can almost see the shocked faces of the VA participants upon learning that State IIS onboard testing takes an average of three months, and every State IIS produces its own Implementation Guide based upon the AIRA (CDC) Implementation Guide – sixty-four unique, Implementation Guides.
+Thirty-six of the sixty-four State Immunization Registries (some states have multiple IIS’s) have WIR as their base code set.
+When participating in VA/Cerner State Immunization Registry Work Group meetings with State IIS’s, I sense the shock of VA participants.
+They are surprised to learn that State IIS onboard testing takes an average of three months.
+Plus every State IIS produces its own Implementation Guide based upon the AIRA (CDC) Implementation Guide.